 Types of Extravasation

-There are various types of extravasation that are classified according to the reaction that is caused by the substance that enters into the tissue.
-These drugs are normally grouped into 3 categories: non-vesicants, irritants, and vesicants.
-Each of these groups produces known reactions when extravasated.
+The types of extravasation are classified according to the reaction that is caused.
+Intravenous drugs are normally grouped into 3 categories: non-vesicants, irritants, and vesicants.
+Each produces known reactions when extravasated.

-Non-vesicants do not cause ulceration when extravasated.
-Instead, the may cause some inflammation associated with an extravasation but there will be no tissue damage.
+Non-vesicants ay cause some inflammation associated with an extravasation but there should be no tissue damage.

-Irritants have the potential to cause tissue damage only when large amounts are extravasated.
+Irritants have the potential to cause tissue damage, but only when large amounts are extravasated.
 In most cases, irritants will cause an inflammatory response without necrosis.

 Vesicants will cause blistering and tissue damage when left untreated.
-These drugs can cause serious tissue damage and when extravasated that can lead to severe nerve injury and loss of limb or body part.
+These drugs can cause serious tissue damage that can lead to severe nerve injury and loss of limb.

-As Benjamin Franklin once said: “An ounce of prevention is worth a pound of cure.”
 There are a number of steps that must be taken to reduce the risk of extravasation.
-These steps include the following: educating the patient, assessing the patient, IV device selection and insertion, dressing, and obtaining a blood return.
+These include: (1) educating the patient; (2) assessing the patient; (3) IV device selection and insertion, dressing; and, (4) obtaining a blood return.

-Healthcare professionals have a duty to educate their patients prior to IV administration.
-This education should include a detailed discussion of the risks of extravasation and the signs and symptoms associated with extravasation.
+Healthcare professionals have to educate their patients before IV administration.
+This should include a detailed discussion of the risks, signs and symptoms of extravasation.

-When the above duties are followed, extravasation will not normally occur.
-However, when one or more of these duties are breached, there exists a large risk that extravasation will occur.
+When properly done, extravasation will not normally occur.
+However, when corners are cut, there is obviosely a greater risk that extravasation will occur.

 Management of Extravasation

-Once extravasation is recognized, a quick response by the nurses and doctors is necessary to prevent further damage.
-The response should include the following:
+Once recognized, a quick response is necessary to prevent further damage.

 - Stop the infusion immediately.